 - SEEK: Research profile

-Senior Lecturer with 30 years teaching and research experience at both Manchester Royal SoN and Salford University.
-Teaching and research interests centre largely upon adult psychological health.
-Published book ‘Anxiety Management in Adult Day Surgery: A Nursing Perspective’ (2005) and ‘Contemporary Preoperative and Postoperative Care’ a chapter in Companion to Nursing (2011) clearly demonstrate this.
-Also, I have one of the largest single author publication records for the School of Nursing’s academic staff, am ranked 22nd most cited author in the whole University (http://usir.salford.ac.uk/cgi/stats/report) (highest nurse academic) and my publications have been entered as part of the last three REF submissions.
-Moreover, I have three papers already published and assessed for the next REF submission.
+Dr. Mitchell is one of the largest single author publication records for the school of Nursing's academic staff, and his publications are ranked 22nd most cited author-(http://usir.salford.ac.uk/cgi/stats/report) (highest nurse academic) and his publications have been entered as part of the last three REF submissions.
+Moreover, he has three papers already published and assessed for the next REF submission.

-I currently teach in two pre-qualifying modules - Developing the Evidence Base for Practice (Dissertation module) (CRN 32229) and Human Relations and Introduction to Counselling (CRN 32203).
-My post-qualifying modules include Enhancing Professional Health Care Practice (CRN 33265), MSc Therapeutic Relationships (CRN 29831), MSc Dissertation programme and MSc Clinical Science which specialises in Critical Care and Vascular Science.
-Additionally, I contribute to the research teaching in pre and post qualifying Midwifery modules.
-I am the Lead for the C16 Research Theme, currently developing the programme and related Scheme of Work.
+Mark is the Lead for the C16 Research Theme, currently developing the programme and related Scheme of Work.
 Industrial Collaboration Zone (ICZ) Lead.
 Over 2,500 references relevant to minimal stay surgical nursing and research papers stored in personal Endnote programme and updated weekly.
-Display cabinet outside my office containing my posters and publications for anyone to view.
+Display cabinet is outside his office containing posters and publications for anyone to view.
 Invited reviewer for manuscripts presented for publication to the Journal of Advanced Nursing (2004 to present), Journal of Clinical Nursing (2005 to present) and British Journal of Nursing (2010 to present).